 We don’t think a City park is the right place for a new power station.
 Parkland is important to our community, and in fact the City wants more parkland, not less.
 We asked Metrolinx to consider other sites for this infrastructure.
 In January 2021, Metrolinx permanently ruled out Margaret Greene Park as a potential site for a traction power substation.

 Metrolinx is also engaging the community in Guelph and beyond as they complete this study.
 Materials from past and current engagement are available online.
 We encourage everyone to join in the conversation and share comments and feedback throughout the study.

 Review of at-grade rail crossings

 An at-grade rail crossing is where there is no separation of roads and sidewalks from the rail line: people can walk, bike and drive across the rail line at these crossings.
+Also known as road level crossings.
 There are six at-grade rail crossings along the Metrolinx Kitchener GO Line in Guelph:

 - Alma Street